aksiksi/checkvat/README.md

 A Scala library that checks for the validity of a given EU VAT as defined by the VIES specification.

-## Commercial Use

-If you would like a non-copyleft license for use in a commercial product, feel free to [contact me](mailto:help@assil.me).

 ## Build

 Install the latest version of `sbt`, then run: `sbt compile`.